 CBSE Board Exam Relevance of Class 12 Maths Chapter 9 Exercise 9.1

-Order-and-degree MCQs are the cheapest and most reliable mark in the Differential Equations block.
-The table below maps the last five CBSE board sittings against the type of question lifted from Exercise 9.1 style content.
+Order-and-degree MCQs are a cheap, reliable mark in this chapter.
+The table below shows recent CBSE board sittings and the type of question drawn from Exercise 9.1 style content.

 YearMarks from Ex 9.1 styleQuestion tested